fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/microbit.md

 ![]({{ "/assets/microcontrollers_microbit_back_gray_labels.jpg" | relative_url }})

 From <https://learn.adafruit.com/bbc-micro-bit-lesson-number-0/take-a-tour>

 ### How can we access these capabilities?
 Through the Pins!

 <!-- ![attiny-pinout.png]({{ "/assets/attiny-pinout.png" | relative_url }}) -->

-Pinouts are your friend
+Pinouts are your friend.
+Here's one for the Microbit:

 ![]({{ "/assets/microbit_platform_image_2.png" | relative_url }})

-Or for the Arduino Uno (from https://store.arduino.cc/arduino-uno-rev3)
+Or for the Arduino Uno (from https://store.arduino.cc/arduino-uno-rev3):

 ![]({{ "/assets/Pinout-UNOrev3_latest.png" | relative_url }})

 ## The Microbit

-Tour of the hardware:<https://learn.adafruit.com/bbc-micro-bit-lesson-number-0?view=all#take-a-tour>
+Tour of the hardware: <https://learn.adafruit.com/bbc-micro-bit-lesson-number-0?view=all#take-a-tour>

-## "Embedded programming" and microcontrollers

-## Writing programs for the Microbit
+## Writing programs for the Microbit aka "Embedded programming"

 [online programming environment](https://makecode.microbit.org).
 https://python.microbit.org/v/2.0

 Tour of the interface

 Basic blocks